News

 A couple of years later, in 2009, China overtook the US as the world’s largest greenhouse gas emitter, although the US remained significantly ahead on a per capita basis.

-Chapter Two – What is Net Zero 2050?
+Chapter two – What is Net Zero 2050?

 Net Zero 2050 is an initiative which was launched in December 2015 by the European Climate Foundation and was signed by 195 UNFCCC members – designed to tackle one of the biggest current global issues, climate change.